Michelle Hirschman, LCSW

 Director of Outreach & CA Coach

 Darcy Meehan is curious by nature and self-described as being a lifelong learner with adventure in her bones.
 Skilled at integrating wellness and balance into all areas of life, she specializes in the areas of healing addictive patterns, establishing wellness & balance, maintaining extended recovery and conscious life design.
-In her work with individuals and companies alike, whether in a therapeutic or consulting role, Darcy has been driven by personal connection and connecting people with who or what they need.
+In her work with individuals and companies alike, whether in a therapeutic or consulting role, Darcy has been driven by personal connection and connecting people with who or what they

 Darcy received her Master of Counseling Psychology degree from John F. Kennedy University in Northern California and is trained as a Marriage & Family Therapist.
 She served as therapist to clients transitioning out of homelessness in Marin County before working in a small team as one of two on site therapists at an Executive Rehab Center.
 It was here that Darcy brought art as therapy, movement, meditation, family systems work and other creative practices to the healing community.
-She is also a certified yoga instructor, SMART Recovery facilitator, JourneyCircles(TM) & SoulCollage(TM) facilitator, educator and entrepreneur.
+She is also a certified yoga instructor, SMART Recovery facilitator, JourneyCircles(TM) & SoulCollage(TM)

 With over 15 years of experience working in the realm of recovery, mindfulness and wellbeing, Darcy shares her expertise in healing, reinvention and recovery with clients worldwide.
-She has spoken on panels for National Eating Disorders Awareness campaigns and provided mentorship through many established organizations and nonprofits, including National Association for University Women.
+She has spoken on panels for National Eating Disorders Awareness campaigns and provided mentorship through many established organizations and

 Knowing that healing does happen, even when it seems distant or impossible, Darcy is passionate about guiding others in their own unique healing journey where reclaiming what matters and feeling vibrantly alive is the norm.
-Darcy supports others in discovering their own unique path of healing through connecting with their bodies and their minds.
+Darcy supports others in discovering their own unique path of healing through connecting with their bodies and

 Douglas Cohen, MFT